Lander0606/meta-spacelinux/README.md

 # Yocto Spacelinux Distro

-Space-applications distribution for NVIDIA Jetson platforms using Yocto Project tools and the [meta-tegra](https://github.com/OE4T/meta-tegra) BSP layer.
+Space-applications embedded Linux distribution for **NVIDIA Jetson platforms** using Yocto Project tools and the [meta-tegra](https://github.com/OE4T/meta-tegra) BSP layer.
 The development of this distribution is part of a master's thesis ["Design and simplification of a Linux Operating System (OS) for space"](https://github.com/michielskobe/thesis-linux-in-space).
 This research is done in the context of the Master of Science program in the field of Electronics - ICT with specialization in software systems at KU Leuven in Leuven, Belgium.

 ## Prerequisites
 See the [Yocto Project Quick Build documentation](https://docs.yoctoproject.org/brief-yoctoprojectqs/index.html) for information on setting up a build host.

+**Important notes:**
-**Important:** the `spacelinux` distro is only compatible with the `scarthgap` and `styhead` release of the Yocto Project/Poky.
+- This `meta-spacelinux` layer is only compatible with the `scarthgap` and `styhead` release of the Yocto Project/Poky.
+- The `spacelinux` distro only supports boards in the **NVIDIA Tegra SoC family**, this choice has been made to reduce the size and complexity of the kernel

 ## Set up